Jukelyn/CalPal/README.md

 The input dates assume 21st century.
 If for some reason somebody sees this project beyond 2099, feel free to edit that in the `get_start_day` and `get_end_day` functions.

-Default dates (leaving blank when asked) are from the current day to a week from the current day.
+Default dates (leaving blank when asked) are from the current day to a week from the starting day.
 Current day, as in, literally today, the day you are using the program, not the day I am writing this.

 More stuff TBA...